 Sex and passion make for good box office.
 But when true romance unfolds on the big screen, it becomes a lasting affair.
-So in honour of the start of the 2020 Toronto International Film Festival on Sept.
-10, we’re revisiting Canadian journalist and filmmaker Brian D. Johnson’s 2016 story about the history of silver screen romance.
+So in honour of Valentine’s Day, we’re revisiting Canadian journalist and filmmaker Brian D. Johnson’s 2016 story about the history of silver screen romance.

 Jean-Luc Godard famously said, “All you need to make a movie is a girl and a gun.”
 I’m still not sure about the gun.
 It may rule the box office (sometimes without the girl), but my passion for movies begins and ends with their depiction of love, sex and relationships.